blackbeam/rust-mysql-simple/README.md

 )?.unwrap();

 for column in row.columns_ref() {
-    let column_value = &row[column.name_str().as_ref()];
+    // Cells in a row can be indexed by numeric index or by column name let column_value = &row[column.name_str().as_ref()];

     println!(
         "Column {} of type {:?} with value {:?}",
         column.name_str(),